Marine Parade MRT station: Construction and opening

 On 15 August 2014, the Land Transport Authority (LTA) announced that Marine Parade station would be part of the proposed Thomson–East Coast Line (TEL).
 The station would be constructed as part of Phase 4 (TEL4), consisting of eight stations from to Bayshore.
 The contract for the construction of Marine Parade Station was awarded to Samsung C&T Corporation for in November 2015.
 The works included the construction of a drainage system spanning 800 m and 1.936 km of bored tunnels.

 A groundbreaking ceremony for the TEL East Coast segment was held at the station site on 21 July 2016.
 To facilitate the station's construction, the junction between Joo Chiat Road and Marine Parade Road had to be closed from 9 April to 12 November 2017.
 This allowed for the diversion of underground utilities including water and power lines.

 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL4 completion date was pushed by a year to 2024.
 On 5 March 2024, the LTA announced that the station would open on 23 June that year.
-An open house for TEL4 stations was held on 21 June, and Prime Minister Lawrence Wong, along with former prime minister Goh Chok Tong inaugurated the TEL4 stations at a ceremony in this station.
+An open house for TEL4 stations was held on 21 June, and Prime Minister Lawrence Wong, along with former prime minister Goh Chok Tong, inaugurated the TEL4 stations at a ceremony in this station.
 The Reasons to Move Lite Gallery Exhibition and Friends of Land Transport Booth were set up at this station during the open house.

-Subsequent events
+Subsequent developments

 In 2025, some tenants at the nearby Parkway Parade shopping mall raised concerns about the construction of a linkway connecting the mall to the station, which began in December 2024 and would be completed by 2027.
 They questioned the reason behind the delayed construction of the linkway after the opening of the station instead of being simultaneously built with the station itself, and said that the prolonged construction period had impacted their business.
-Lendlease, which managed the shopping mall, said that the construction of the linkway was intended as a "subsequent phase to ensure coordination with relevant stakeholders and reduce the impact on shoppers and tenants".
+Lendlease, which manages the shopping mall, said that the construction of the linkway was intended as a "subsequent phase to ensure coordination with relevant stakeholders and reduce the impact on shoppers and tenants".